logo elektroda

 Radiobrowser

 A new 'Radiobrowser' button has appeared in the menu tab.
 This is a page that uses Radiobrowser servers to search for any radio station in the world.
 There is a "PLAY" button on the page, which sends the address of the stream and allows you to play the station immediately on the radio.
-The radio displays "URL" as the station number, the bank number disappears.
-There is currently no option to automatically transfer links to the selected Bank.
+The radio in this mode displays "URL" as the station number, while the bank number disappears from the display.
+At the moment, it is not possible to automatically transfer links to the selected Bank.

 NOTE: In order for the Radiobrowser website to work, the browser.html file located in the "SD card content" directory must be uploaded to the SD card or SPIFFS memory